Do you need a special license to drive an RV?

 What kind of license do you need to drive an RV?

+If you're unsure of exactly which license you need, check with your state's DMV.
 If your license matches the requirements in the state where your RV is registered, you don't need to obtain a special license when traveling through a state with different rules or taking a road trip into Canada.

 You can apply for various license types and endorsements through your state's DMV.
 The application process may vary from state to state, so check with your local DMV to ensure you're taking the correct steps.